 Introduction

 If you’re looking for more detail about the performance of the 4060, we’d highly recommend checking out our reviews on the individual cards.
-However, in this article, we’ll be taking a look at the best CPU pairings for this budget GPU, and we’ll be discussing some major talking points with concerns to graphics cards and processors.
+However, in this article, we’ll be taking a look at the best CPU to buy for the RTX 4060, and we’ll be discussing some major talking points with concerns to graphics cards and processors.

 Suggested Article: NVIDIA GeForce RTX 4060 Review – MSI Ventus 2X OC Edition